SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 }
 ```

-## How it looks when rendered on UI
+This is how the form looks like when rendered on the user interface:

 ![rendered form on ui]({{ site.baseurl }}/assets/images/fsa/dynamicforms_ui_form.png)